maxkratt/FishNet-Documentation/guides/features/addressables.md

      * but this saves more performance by adding them all at once. */ spawnablePrefabs.AddObjects(cache);

-    //Optionally(obviously, do it) store the collection cache for use later.
+    // Optionally(obviously, do it) store the collection cache for use later.
 We really don't like garbage!
     CollectionCaches<NetworkObject>.Store(cache);
 }